alicev97/BinarySearchTree/readme.md

 - ##### balance

-  this function balance an existing tree by copying all the pairs(key, value) into a vector in ascending order according with the value of the keys, cleaning the tree itself and then rebuilding it by calling $\textit{rebuild_from_vector}$.
+  this function balance an existing tree by copying all the pairs (key, value) into a vector in ascending order according with the value of the keys, cleaning the tree itself and then rebuilding it by calling $\textit{rebuild_from_vector}$.
 This one is a recursive function that, given a vector, a starting point and an end point, calls the $\textit{insert}$ on the midpoint and then call itself two times: one on the elements of the vector before the midpoint and one on the elements after it.

-- ##### begin
+- ##### begin and cbegin

-  there are three different version of the $\textit{begin}$ function: the first returns an iterator while the second and the third are constant functions and return a constant iterator.
+  there are two versions of the $\textit{begin}$ function: the first returns an iterator while the second is a constant function and returns a constant iterator. $\textit{cbegin}$ returns a constant iterator when called by both a constant and a non constant tree.
 Each one of them moves the iterator to the node with the smallest key, that is the hard left one.

-- ##### end
+- ##### end and cend

-  there are three different version of the $\textit{end}$ function: the first returns an iterator while the second and the third are constant functions and return a constant iterator.
+  there are two versions of the $\textit{end}$ function: the first returns an iterator while the second is a constant function and returns a constant iterator. $\textit{cend}$ returns a constant iterator when called by both a constant and a non constant tree.
 Each one of them initialises the iterator to the null pointer.